b4yc/spacestagram/README.md

 - View all your favourited images in the "Your favourites" tab
 - Need to take a coffee break from scrolling through space?
 Go ahead; favourites are saved on the application even if you leave the site!
 - Share button instantly copies the image url to your clipboard
-- API called are memoized for fast loading when re-referencing
+- API calls are memoized for fast loading when re-referencing images

 ## Technical Details